Roles and responsibilities

 Since his arrival in 2013, Mark has been taking the QEII Centre on a journey of revitalisation and rejuvenation, both physically and philosophically, working with his team to evolve the brand and deliver the ambition to become London’s finest specialist events venue.

-Mark’s commitment and drive to modernise the Centre was rewarded when he won the miaList Leadership Award 2015, an accolade for which he was nominated by the QEII staff.
-In the last 5 years, the QEII Centre and its teams have won 21 industry awards for work across all areas of the business.
+Mark’s commitment and drive to modernise the centre was rewarded when he won the miaList Leadership Award 2015, an accolade for which he was nominated by the QEII staff.
+In the last five years, the QEII Centre and its teams have won 21 industry awards for work across all areas of the business.

 London & Partners Board Member